Contents

 For Remote Connections

-– Set the user name used to connect to the remote hadoop filesystemHDFS_HOST
+HDFS_USER– Set the user name used to connect to the remote hadoop filesystemHDFS_HOST– Set the hostHDFS_PORT– Set the port

 Examples Part 1